Iowa State vs. West Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Iowa State and its opponents have combined to score more than 48.5 points in four of six games this season.

-- West Virginia's games have gone over 48.5 points in three of seven chances this season.
+- Iowa State's games this season have gone over 48.5 points four of six times.

-- The combined points per game average of the two teams, 60.7, is 12.2 points greater than Saturday's over/under.
+- Saturday's total is 12.2 points lower than the two team's combined 60.7 points per game average.

-- The 38.7 combined points per game that these two squads have allowed this season are 9.8 fewer than the 48.5 over/under in this contest.
+- These two squads combine to allow 38.7 points per game, 9.8 fewer than this contest's over/under.

-- Cyclones games this season feature an average total of 49.8 points, a number 1.3 points higher than Saturday's over/under.
+- The Cyclones and their opponents have scored an average of 49.8 points per game in 2021, 1.3 more than Saturday's total.

-- The 48.5-point over/under for this game is 5.1 points below the 53.6 points per game average total in Mountaineers games this season.
+- The 53.6 PPG average total in Mountaineers games this season is 5.1 points more than this game's over/under.

 Iowa State Stats and Trends

-- Iowa State is 3-2 against the spread and 4-1 overall this season when the team scores more than 21.7 points.
+- When Iowa State puts up more than 21.7 points, it is 3-2 against the spread and 4-1 overall.

-- When Iowa State amasses more than 356.7 yards, the team is 3-2 against the spread and 4-1 overall.
+- When Iowa State picks up more than 356.7 yards, the team is 3-2 against the spread and 4-1 overall.

-- This year, the Cyclones have six turnovers, one fewer than the Mountaineers have takeaways (7).
+- The Cyclones have turned the ball over six times this season, one fewer than the Mountaineers have forced (7).

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.